iskandaridrus/sql-improvement/README.md

  1. Use EXPLAIN to identify query performance issue
- 2. Reconsider the use of multiple wildcards (LIKE OR)
+ 2. Reconsider not to use of multiple wildcards (LIKE OR).
  3. ADD INDEXING (type, id, deleted)